mca3/pikonode/README.md

 This repository contains `pikonodectl`, a tool for managing Pikonet networks, and `pikonoded`, a tool for connecting to them.

-**Note**: Only Linux hosts with an in-kernel implementation are supported at this time.
+**Note**: Only Windows and Linux hosts are supported currently.
+It is assumed you want the in-kernel implementation.
 There is no documentation on how to set this up, you're on your own.

 ## Windows compatibility